kltm/reusabledata-staging/docs/criteria.md

     - Yes (both **B.2.1** and **B.2.2** criteria are met): → <span class="half-star">**add HALF STAR to score from B.1**</span> → <a href="#criteria-C">**C**</a>
     - No (fulfills none or just one of the two B2 criteria): → <span class="no-star">**NO STARS**</span> → <a href="#criteria-C">**C**</a>
 - Examples for **B.1**:
+    - Note: requiring registration may be okay, see **C**.
     - License is clearly stated, but requires you to get in touch with the resource’s tech transfer office for a questionnaire → No
-    - Language such as: “contact our tech transfer office at `xyz@example.com`” → No
+    - Language such as: “contact our tech transfer office at `xyz@example.com` for details” → No
-    - Note: requiring registration may be okay, see **C**.
+	- Language that requires you to make your data available to the resource into the future outside of licensing → No
 - Examples for **B.2**:
     - License applies to partial content, (e.g. onus on user to make determination of the records to which restrictive licensing applies (e.g. ClinVar, EBI, Monarch) → No
     - License provides allowances to a vague subest of the data (e.g. a “reasonable portion” may be redistributed) → No